marcinwojtasiak/MSiD-Project/README.md

 ## KNN
 ### Methods
-I calculated the distance between examples as euclidean distance.
+I calculated the distance between examples using euclidean distance.
 I also normalized the data by dividing the value for each pixel by 255.
 ### Results
 I found k=7 to give the best results, by comparing few diffrent values end evaluating the results on a validation set created from 20% of test examples.